KuldeepSinh/js-jazz-mine/README.md

 js-jazz-mine
 ============

 Goal is to learn JavaScript, the right way, with claims cross-examined (tested) using Jasmine.
 To be more precise, the goal is not to learn everything JavaScript as a language offers.
-I am targeting only selective, effective, good, functional parts of the language.
+Selectively, I am targeting only functional, good and effective parts of the language.

 Folloiwng are the books, I am refering.